Print this page

 (2) Reassignment of Judge.

-The Administrative Judge shall appoint one judge each week who shall be designated the "Duty Judge."
-In the event an assigned judge is not available, routine matters in the case may be handled by the Duty Judge.
+(3) The Administrative Judge shall appoint one judge each week who shall be designated the "Duty Judge."
 The appointment shall be by order of the Administrative Judge and recorded in the Minute Book maintained by the Clerk of Courts.
-In the event of the unanticipated absence of the Duty Judge and if the Administrative Judge is otherwise unavailable, the most senior Judge available shall assume the role of Duty Judge.
+The Duty Judge may handle routine matters in a case when the assigned judge is not available.
+The Administrative Judge shall assume the role of the Duty Judge if the Duty Judge is absent.
+If both the Duty Judge and the Administrative Judge are not available, the most senior Judge available shall assume the role of Duty Judge.

 (C) SCHEDULING OF CASES.